 Ask the children to suggest ways to summarize what they discovered.
 (E.g. “Insulation kept in the heat.”
 “Some kinds of materials are better at keeping in the heat than others.”
 “Animals have fur or feathers to keep from losing heat,” etc.)

-Materials: a set of identical small, watertight containers or jars with lids, one per team (E.g. film canisters, baby food jars, small canning jars) and extras for controls; a variety of materials for insulating the containers (fur, downy feathers, fleece, foam rubber, bubble wrap, etc., and non-insulating materials like foil, plastic wrap); hot tap water, enough to fill all the containers; rubber bands or tape to fasten insulation around jars, two or more digital thermometers, whiteboard and marker for recording data; optional: Keeping in the Heat Data Sheet.
+Materials: a set of identical small, watertight containers or jars with lids, one per team (E.g. film canisters, baby food jars, small canning jars) and extras for controls; a variety of materials for insulating the containers (fur, downy feathers, wool, fleece, foam rubber, bubble wrap, shredded paper, cotton balls, etc., and non-insulating materials like foil, plastic wrap, wet cotton knit); hot tap water, enough to fill all the containers; rubber bands or tape to fasten insulation around jars or mesh onion bags to stuff with insulating materials, two or more digital thermometers, whiteboard and marker for recording data, Keeping in the Heat Sample Data Sheet.

 UPPER GRADES CHALLENGE: Heat Trap (Grades 5-6)